hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * @gurzgri Christian, the answer is simpler: the last days have been very stressful and at night I have had just the force to make some simple coding and messaging.
 I will be back on the topic tomorrow.

 [18:41:40](#cWTvWz-KWlazTavpojhgOfXMKxoq0nVQwr5uGzt6lYc) <gurzgri>:
-Okay Ì†ΩÌ∏â So let me know if I can help.
+Okay üòâ So let me know if I can help.
 Probably not before next week, this weekend is busy for me.

 ## 16-May-2022